Onlyartist9/Chip8/README.md

 ```
 ./Chip8 10 3 'Tetris [Fran Dachille, 1991].ch8'
 ```
 For example.
-The repo comes with a test Tetris ROM to test the emulator.s
+The repo comes with a test Tetris ROM to test the emulator.